 Several programming language popularity rankings exist.
 While it's possible to criticize that these guides are not exact, every ranking shows Python as a top programming language within the top ten, if not the top five of all languages.

-GitHut, a visualization of GitHub language popularity, pegs Python at #3 overall as well.
+GitHut, a visualization of GitHub language popularity, pegs Python at #3 overall.

 These rankings provide a rough measure for language popularity.
 They are not intended as a precise measurement tool to determine exactly how many developers are using a language.
 However, the aggregate view shows that Python remains a stable programming language with a growing ecosystem.